Ethiopian People's Revolutionary Party

 The Ethiopian People's Revolutionary Party (EPRP) (የኢትዮጵያ ሕዝባዊ አብዮታዊ ፓርቲ), informally known as Ihapa (ኢሕአፓ), is the first modern political party in Ethiopia.
 Established in April 1972, it aimed to turn Ethiopia into a democratic republic.

 Both the EPRP and another party, the All-Ethiopia Socialist Movement (MEISON) were enthusiastic supporters of the student-led 1974 Ethiopian Revolution that eventually led to the toppling of Emperor Haile Selassie and abolishing the monarchy the following year.
-However, following the rise of Mengistu Haile Mariam to power as leader of the ruling Derg, the military junta that had taken control of Ethiopia, ideological conflict developed between the various groups.
+However, following the rise of Mengistu Haile Mariam to power as leader of the ruling Derg, the military junta that had taken control of Ethiopia, ideological conflict developed between the various groups, culminating in a prolonged armed struggle by the EPRP to dislodge the Derg in collaboration with the efforts of other factions.

 History

 The EPRP was founded under the name Ethiopian People's Liberation Organization (EPLO) in April 1972 in West Berlin, West Germany, by exiled Ethiopian students and with the assistance of the Democratic Front for the Liberation of Palestine.
 At this first congress, a Central Committee was elected and included Desta Tadesse, Kiflu Teferra, Kiflu Tadesse, Tesfaye Debessay, Berhane Meskel Reda, Iyasu Alemayehu, and Zeru Kehishen, with the latter four elected to the EPLO Politburo and Berhane Meskel Reda elected the organization's Secretary General.